 This training module is meant to help union representatives and managers in meeting this challenge.
 It is based on research supported by the European Commission in four countries: Italy, Poland, Spain and the UK on workplace active ageing and social dialogue.
 We spoke with employers and unions in all four countries to learn from their experiences in managing workplace ageing.
 They shared idea, examples of good practice and processes for starting a dialogue on active ageing which takes into account both the demands of the business and needs of the workers.
 This training module shares these examples with case studies, interviews with stakeholders, signposting of valuable resources and a community of practice in which union and employer representatives can share ideas with one another.
 Our target audience is not only the senior manager or national union official, but also the social partners at the workplace level.
 Often the best ideas come from the shopfloor as union reps and managers work together to solve a problem facing their particular workforces.

-We hope you enjoy this training module and learn from it.
+We hope you enjoy this training module, inspire and learn from it.
 Before you start, we would like you to take part in a short introductory quiz to gauge your understanding of workplace active ageing.